tgold1/README-generator-/outputs/readme.md

-  # README Generator
+  # The readme

   ## Description
-    It is a prompt to help you generate a readme file
+    to create a readme

   ## Table of Contents
-    Click the links

 -  [Installation](#installation)
 -  [Usage](#usage)